Skip to main content

 Today: X-Lab is thriving

-Today X-Lab has 5 employees, and many engaged students.
+Today X-Lab has 7 employees (2.95 full time equivalents), 5 amanuenses, and many engaged students.
 Both students, colleagues and external visitors are enjoying the Makerspace and the equipment, material and activities that are offered.
 The Student Core Group consists of approximately 10 students, organising events on a regular basis.
-Student Core is a vital part of X-Lab.
 The development of X-Lab is continuing - together we explore, create, and innovate.
 Please come and join us!

 X-Lab started to hold activities for students.
 The organisation of X-Lab was formed and a board was elected.
 First board meeting was held on a sunny day, June 22, 2021.
-In November 2022, Anders Warell joined as Deputy Director for X-Lab (Dnr P 2021/6925).
+In fall 2022 an External Advisory Board was formed, with representatives from prominent international makerspaces, and a first meeting was held in September 2022.
+In November 2022, Anders Warell joined as Deputy Director for X-Lab (Dnr P 2021/6925). later in 2023, Anders Warell and Charlotta swapped positions, and hence Anders became the Director X-Lab and Charlotta is Deputy Director X-Lab.

 October 2020: Mid-scale